Customise Consent Preferences

 Drug Defence lawyers specialising in defending drugs allegations (London & Manchester)

 Olliers Solicitors has significant experience in defending people accused of all types of drugs offences.
 Matt Corn is the head of our Serious Crime Department and is supported by Alex Close-Claughton.
 Both have wide-ranging experience in dealing with clients accused of drug offences.
+They lead a team of 26 qualified criminal lawyers, one of the largest and most experienced teams in the country.

 Our senior lawyers are all leaders in their field.
 Olliers is ranked as a top tier law firm by both the authoritative guides to the legal profession, namely the Legal 500 2025 and Chambers Guide 2025.
 We are a Times Best Law Firm 2025.
 We are the Manchester Legal Awards 2024 Crime Team of the Year retaining the title from 2023, an award we have won seven times since 2011.